tagreizer/Hunt-The-Wumpus/reasources/README.txt

 Basic generation was changed, previously hallways were not a thing, now when the player moves through rooms that have two connections they automatically move through them.
 These are considered hallways.
 Super bats and pits were also added to support required functionality.
-The is gameover now checks for player effects that signal the game has ended.
+Randomness for room generation is seeded from the seed now as well as the enum ordial so that rooms are placed unqiuely.
+Randomness from bats is seeded from position and the seed so they dont all behave the same either The is gameover now checks for player effects that signal the game has ended.
 Other private methods were added to help with these different changes and handle smaller problems.

 Player Class:
 No longer keeps track of gold, but now has arrows and a effects that the player